backdrop-contrib/domain/README.txt

-NOTE: Users with the 'Delete any content on assigned domains' permission must also be given the 'Edit any content on assigned domains' permission in order to delete content due to the location of the delete form in Drupal.
+NOTE: Users with the 'Delete any content on assigned domains' permission must also be given the 'Edit any content on assigned domains' permission in order to delete content due to the location of the delete form in Backdrop.

 ----
 3.4 Limitations